fastapi/fastapi/docs/tutorial/sql-databases.md

 }
 ```

-## Interact with the database direclty
+## Interact with the database directly

 If you want to explore the SQLite database (file) directly, independently of FastAPI, to debug its contents, add tables, columns, records, modify data, etc. you can use <a href="https://sqlitebrowser.org/" target="_blank">DB Browser for SQLite</a>.